 Time-management is really self-management.
 How we manage ourselves within the 24 hours that we each have in a day makes all the difference.
-“I don’t have time” is an excuse we have all heard or used, but what we really mean is:
+“I don’t have time” is an excuse we have all heard or used.

 - It wasn’t a priority for me